30+ Best Things to Do in Halifax, Nova Scotia

 Eat a Donair

 If Halifax had an official food, it’d be the donair.
 A combination of spiced meat cooked on a spit, lettuce, onion, tomato, and a special sweet sauce all wrapped up in pita has become a legend.
-We recommend trying this speciality from one of the two shops on Pizza Corner.
+Don’t mistake this for a doner kebab.
+A Halifax donair is in a category of its own.
+Whether it’s from King of Donair or Tony’s, it’s a timeless Halifax treat, especially after a night out on the town.

 Climb Some Trees

-Climbing wall, 350 foot Zip lines, 47 Zip lines, Tarzan ropes, spider webs, 50-foot base jump… keep that adrenaline pumping at Ontree Park’s high ropes course.
-Choose from 14 different courses that will test your physical limits.
+Climbing wall, 600 foot Zip lines, 60+ Zip lines, Tarzan ropes, spider webs, 50-foot base jump… keep that adrenaline pumping at Ontree Park’s high ropes course.
+Choose from 18 different courses that will test your physical limits.
+Whether you’re a pro or have never attempted a ropes course before, if you’re up for a fun challenge, you’ll love it here.
+They opened a wheelchair accessible course in the summer or 2021 so it really is for everyone.
+See how many courses you can get through in your 3 hour timeslot!

 Throw Some Axes